 Long Island © Long Island CVB and Sports Commission

 Fire Island, a short ferry ride away, is the east coast's leading gay resort.
-The more exclusive beaches are on the north shore where the cliffs are crowned with stately homes and luxurious manors.
-The showy Hamptons is in the far east, its miles of pristine beaches attract the rich and famous from all over America.
+The more exclusive beaches are on the north shore where the cliffs are crowned with stately homes and luxurious mansions.
+The showy Hamptons is in the far east, its miles of pristine beaches attracting the rich and famous from all over the US.
 The heart of the Hamptons scene is East Hampton, which has some excellent shops and restaurants and a lively nightlife.

 In Long Island's North Fork, around the town of Cutchogue, are the New York winelands.
 Of the 13 vineyards the best known is Pindar, which has tours and tastings every day.
 Nearby, the pretty, 17th-century town of Orient is worth a visit for its white clapboard houses and unspoilt beaches.
 There are hundreds of museums, attractions and sporting facilities scattered around Long Island to suit all tastes.
 Buses depart for Long Island regularly each day, although the quickest way to get there is via the Long Island Railroad from Penn Station.
 If driving visitors should head east on the Long Island Expressway from Manhattan.